Autism and Behavioural Science Graduate Certificate

 When you are ready to register in the field placement(s), please send your registration form to Shelley Kitchen at 905-575-2381 for approval.

 Field Placements are only offered in the Spring semesters.
 If you have completed all theory courses, you may complete both field placements sequentially.

 How do field placements work?

 There are two field placements required for the Autism and Behavioural Sciences Post-Graduate certificate.

 Field Placement 2 (WORK10020) is 210 hours in length and can only be taken after all nine theory courses are completed.
 You must also have completed Field Placement 1 or be taking it at the same time.
-A successful police check is also required.
+A successful police check (vulnerable sector) is also required.
 Field placements are organized by the Field Placement coordinator in cooperation with the student.

 The Autism and Behavioural Science Graduate Certificate program can lead to exciting career opportunities!